Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Results

 \begin{quote} ``I cross-reference that [official documentation] with what people have said online about the reality of how those things [S\&P practices] have played out.
 Because sometimes what those privacy statements are saying may not actually align with what people are experiencing.'' \end{quote}

 Similarly, P13 relied on online posts to keep up with changes to official documentation:

 \begin{quote} ``Google is changing its terms of service.
-Sometimes, on tech sites, or even on X, or maybe Reddit to some extent, people will post and say the terms of service changed and it's really bad.
+Sometimes, on tech sites such as X and Reddit, people post and say the terms of service have changed and it's really bad.
 So I pay attention to things like that.'' \end{quote}